morgankenyon/WabbyLang/README.md

 ## Current Examples

-Right now I have basic mathematical operations compiling into wasm:
+Right now I have basic mathematical operations compiling into wasm.
+For the examples below, I'm converting the compiled wasm to wat for visual purposes.
+But the output of the compiler is wasm byte code.

 ### Adding